genomicepidemiology/ccphylo/README.md

 Neighbor-Joining can be run without KMA alignments, if a Phylip distance matrix is given using "ccphylo tree".

 If you use CCPhylo for your published research, then please cite:
+Philip T.L.C.
+Clausen
+"Scaling neighbor joining to one million taxa with dynamic and heuristic neighbor joining", Bioinformatics, 2022.
 Malte B. Hallgren, Søren Overballe-Petersen, Ole Lund, Henrik Hasman & Philip T.L.C.
 Clausen "MINTyper: an outbreak-detection method for accurate and rapid SNP typing of clonal clusters with noisy long reads", Biology, Methods & Protocols 2021.